Skip to main contentSkip to navigation

 How Do RAID 5 and RAID 6 Rebuilds Fail on Smart Array Volumes?

-The mathematics is unforgiving.
 When a Smart Array RAID 5 loses a member, the controller must read every sector of every surviving drive to compute the missing data via XOR parity.
-Consumer SATA drives are rated at one URE per 10^14 bits, which equals roughly 12.5 TB of read traffic per expected error.
-Enterprise SAS drives are rated at one URE per 10^15 bits, roughly 125 TB per error.
+Consumer SATA drives carry a worst-case spec of one URE per 10^14 bits, which equals roughly 12.5 TB of read traffic per expected error under the manufacturer floor.
+Enterprise SAS drives are rated an order of magnitude better, one URE per 10^15 bits, roughly 125 TB per error.

-On a four-drive RAID 5 built from 16 TB SATA members, the rebuild forces the controller to read 48 TB of data.
-The probability of hitting at least one URE during that read pass approaches certainty.
-When the Smart Array hits the URE, it cannot compute parity for that stripe (the originally failed drive plus the new latent unreadable sector make two missing pieces in a single-parity scheme), so it aborts the rebuild, flags a second member as failed, and the logical volume collapses.
+On a four-drive RAID 5 built from 16 TB SATA members, the rebuild forces the controller to read 48 TB of data, which raises the probability of hitting a latent unreadable sector.
+When an HP Smart Array P-series or E-series controller does hit a URE on a degraded RAID 5, it cannot compute parity for that stripe (the originally failed drive plus the new latent unreadable sector make two missing pieces in a single-parity scheme), and it does not puncture: it aborts the rebuild, flags a second member as failed, drops the logical drive offline, and the logical volume collapses, flagging POST Error 1784 or 1786.

 RAID 6 tolerates one URE per stripe during rebuild because the second parity block fills in.
 RAID 6 rebuilds at scale (50+ TB) still hit multiple UREs and still fail.
 The safe path is to never rebuild against the original members.
 We image every drive first, including the failed one, then assemble the reconstruction from the images.
 UREs encountered during imaging are isolated to single sectors, not propagated into the parity engine.